GeorgeNAL/NALathletics-blog/_posts/2021-07-19-how-to-find-place-long-jump-shot-field-event.md

 ---
 Finding a running track is pretty easy: go to the nearest high school.
 If you’re not picky, maybe even a middle school.
 You can try a nearby college, but most reserve their tracks exclusively for their track & field teams (especially at Division I schools).

 But what if you’re looking for a place to do some long jumping, shot putting or any other of the field events?
-You’d think they’d be within or next to the track, since they are the field component of “track & field.”
+You’d think they’d be within or next to the track, since they put the field in “track & field.”
 Maybe half of the time you’d probably be right.
-The all-within-the-oval design you may have seen at [Hayward Field while watching Olympic Trials](https://nalathletics.com/blog/2021/06/28/track-field-olympic-trials-meet-records-3-word-addresses) is certainly the exception, but there’s usually some effort to keep the sport together.
+The nearly-all-within-the-oval design you may have seen at [Hayward Field while watching Olympic Trials](https://nalathletics.com/blog/2021/06/28/track-field-olympic-trials-meet-records-3-word-addresses) is certainly the exception, but there’s usually some effort to keep the sport together.
 At least all within sight of each other.

 Too many times, though, the [throws circles are not in the track's sight lines](https://nalathletics.com/blog/2021/06/09/track-field-stadiums-detach-throwers), and sometimes they're even scattered around the school’s campus.
-In the course of tracking down over 31,000 athletics facilities, we’ve long jump runways tucked on the other side of some trees that line a curve of the track and throws circles closer to centerfield than the oval.
+In the course of tracking down over 31,000 athletics facilities, we’ve encountered long jump runways tucked on the other side of some trees that line a curve of the track and throws circles closer to centerfield than the oval.

 Even some top Power Five programs will have a few circles or javelin runways back behind the stadium, especially if those are the “practice circles.”

 Anyone who shows up at the [track looking for a place to jump or throw](https://nalathletics.com/) may have to do a bit of searching before they find what they need.
 Track & field being the solo-est of solo sports, the athlete may not have anyone they can text to ask “Where TF is this thing?”
-And, the field events being the niche-iest part of a niche sport, there’s probably not going to be a crowd of jumpers and throwers drawing your attention to where action’s at.
+And, the field events being the niche-iest part of a niche sport, there’s probably not going to be a crowd of jumpers and throwers drawing your attention to where the action’s at.

 ##### LOOKING FOR SOMETHING ELSE?
 [TRY OUR SALARIES EXPLORER](https://nalathletics.com/coaches-salaries-explorer.html)